klattphysio/klattphysio.github.io/_pages/about.md

 He was soon accepted to the University of Manitoba to study Physical Therapy and in 2015 graduated with a Masters degree in Physical Therapy.
 Stephen has since worked as a physiotherapist in both public and private sectors.

-Currently, Stephen is on parental leave raising his daughter.
-He is excited to return to physiotherapy practice once she is a little bit older.
+Currently, Stephen is spending time with his family and pursuing his dream of becoming an Electrical Engineer Technologist.
+He will not be returning to Physiotherapy practice.

 Stephen uses the pronouns he/him/his.